Ally Sloper's Half Holiday

 Ally Sloper's Half Holiday was a British comics magazine, first published on 3 May 1884.
 It is regarded to be the first comic strip magazine to feature a recurring character.
-Star Ally Sloper, a blustery, lazy schemer often found "sloping" through alleys to avoid his landlord and other creditors, had debuted in 1867 in the satirical magazine Judy — created by writer and fledgling artist Charles Henry Ross and inked and later fully illustrated by his French wife Emilie de Tessier under the pseudonym "Marie Duval" (or "Marie DuVal"; sources differ).
+Star Ally Sloper, a blustery, lazy schemer often found "sloping" through alleys to avoid his landlord and other creditors, had debuted in 1867 in the satirical magazine Judy – created by writer and fledgling artist Charles Henry Ross and inked and later fully illustrated by his French wife Émilie de Tessier under the pseudonym "Marie Duval" (or "Marie Du Val"; sources differ).

 The "half holiday" referred to in the title was the practice in Victorian Britain of allowing the workers home at lunchtime on a Saturday, a practice that also established the kick-off times of football matches.

 Publication history

 The black-and-white weekly comic paper Ally Sloper's Half Holiday, typically of eight tabloid pages and priced one penny, was first published on 3 May 1884, a short time after Ross had sold the rights to the character to Gilbert Dalziel, an engraver and the publisher of Judy.
 Initially launching the paper with proprietor W. J. Sinkins, Dalziel was soon in full control, publishing it from "The Sloperies", 99 Shoe Lane, EC.
 Alongside the strips featuring Sloper, the magazine also featured prose stories and cartoons and strips of other characters.

 Sales of the magazine have been estimated as being as high as 350,000, the magazine describing itself as "the largest selling paper in the world".
 The paper found a mixed audience: aimed at adults, it captured both a loyal working class, male base, as well as attracting a cult following amongst the middle class of the time.

 Although the weekly initially ceased publication on 9 September 1916, after 1,679 issues, it was later revived between 5 November 1922 and 14 April 1923, and again from 1948 to 1949, each attempt failing to capture the imagination of the British public as the original once had.

 In 2001, a copy of the first issue of Ally Sloper's Half Holiday fetched £3,600 at an English auction house.